Block Posts by Default

 Under the Options tab in the plugin admin panel, the first option is Block Posts by Default.
 Turning this on will do what it says, “block all posts by default.”
 Likewise, if you leave it off, all posts will be left unrestricted by default.
 Whatever you have here is what we will refer to as the “default setting for posts.”
 We will discuss how to override this setting at the individual article level separately.

-Write your content and put the ‘more’ tag at the point you want to restrict the post from non-registered users.
+There are two ways to handle using the “read more” tag.
+You can do it manually by adding the “read more” tag at the point you want to restrict the post from non-registered users.
 This will create your “teaser” content to be used on summary pages and will restrict the remainder of the content unless a user is logged in.

 Override the Default Setting for Posts